-Don’t get me wrong-the relationship between you and your Microsoft Gold ERP Partner should be a close one-but not to the point to where you’re holding hands.
-When thinking back to the quote I heard today about senior level executives and their inherent desire to be in control, it’s hard to image patience ensuing every time an installation or update needs to be made.
+Don’t get me wrong--the relationship between you and your Microsoft Gold ERP Partner should be a close one--but not to the point where you’re holding hands.
+When thinking back to the quote I heard today about senior level executives and their inherent desire to be in control, it’s hard to imagine patience prevails every time an installation or update needs to be made.

 On-Premise ERP: 2 Cloud ERP Systems: 0

-In a more advance case, what if you are doing development and have to open ports to communicate to external entities?
-While this may sound Star Trekkish it's the norm for doing business in today's world.
+In a more advanced case, what if you are doing development and have to open ports to communicate to external entities?
+While this may sound Star Trekkish, it's the norm for doing business in today's world.
 Documents and data often seamlessly pass between entities with minimal user intervention.
-In order to address these requirements you may have to present a case to your cloud provider to open a port.
-You have to be prepared that you provider may not respond immediately and can take weeks to address, meanwhile losing lead-time on projects and other dependent tasks.
+In order to address these requirements, you may have to present a case to your cloud provider to open a port.
+You have to be prepared that your provider may not respond immediately and can take weeks to address the issue.
+Meanwhile you are losing lead-time on projects and other dependent tasks.

 As Spock once said, “The needs of the many outweigh the needs of the few.”
 Many will need the ability to pass between entities, but few will hold the ability to do so.